religiosa1/en_ru_le_bot/README.md

   With alarm on, bot will notify about English/Russian day changes.

-- /langchecks Toggle language checks on/off
+- /langchecks Toggle en/ru language checks on/off

+  Enables/disables checks of usage of english on russian days and vice versa.

+- /otherlang Toggle checks for languages outside en/ru on/off

+  Enables/Disables check for message language being outside of en or ru

-  If langchecks are disabled, bot won't check message language, or send notifications about day changes.
-This basically disables the bot, outside of settings commands, or displaying rules.
+  If both langchecks and otherlang are disabled, bot won't check message language, or send notifications about day changes.
+The bot, will continue to do captcha checks, display rules, accept commands, etc.

 - /forcelang ["en"|"ru"] Force a specific language

   Used to override the standard schedule.
 Without arguments removes forced language.
 With an argument, allows to set the forced language, e.g.
   `/forcelang ru`

 - /mute Toggle mutes on language violations on/off

   With mutes off, bot will give warnings to users, but will never restrict their